Microlife Corporation: Products

-Microlife's medical devices are approved for hospital use and guarantee the highest level of safety.
+Microlife's medical devices are approved for hospital use.
 In addition to blood pressure management devices, the company also makes devices for fever management, asthma management, flexible heating, weight management and blood glucose management.

 Technology

 Microlife's blood pressure monitors and the technologies they house have been the subject of numerous studies and have been validated for both clinical and home use.
 One of Microlife's technologies is the atrial fibrillation detection incorporated into their blood pressure monitors.
-Their WatchBP Home A device was recommended by the United Kingdom's National Institute for Health and Care Excellence (NICE) in 2013.
+Their WatchBP Home A device was a AFIB Technology recommended by the United Kingdom's National Institute for Health and Care Excellence (NICE) in 2013.
 WatchBP Home A was recommended to be used for hypertension monitoring and atrial fibrillation screening in primary care, using the device in primary care could increase the detection rate of atrial fibrillation compared with taking the pulse by hand.
 Microlife also patented the "Microlife Average Mode" (MAM), which is a feature in the blood pressure monitors that takes three consecutive readings and creates an average from that data.
 Pulse arrhythmia detection (PAD), which is another feature in some Microlife blood pressure monitors that automatically detects irregular heartbeats, is another one of the company's primary technologies.
 Over their lifespan and their different iterations, Microlife blood pressure monitors have been validated by the British Hypertension Society with their highest rating (AA).